 Though the film's style and marketing may be cut from the same cloth as Alien, those hoping this will be an obvious prequel to that blockbuster may be disappointed.

 Scott explains that "the actual connection to the original Alien is barely in its DNA.
 You kind of get it in the last seven minutes or so".

-At the beating heart of Alien was one unforgettable scene: the moment crew member Kane collapsed during dinner and the creature which, to everyone's horror, had been gestating inside his chest burst out.
+At the beating heart of Alien was one unforgettable scene: the moment crew member Kane collapsed during dinner and the creature which, to everyone's horror, had been gestating inside his chest

 It remains one of the most shocking images in film history, and many are wondering if Prometheus will feature something equally as disturbing.

 "There is a scene that could be called the equivalent of that in this film," explains Scott, careful not to let the cat out of the bag.

 "But that was private, no one witnessed that."